May 28, 2020

 Since travel is currently restricted for most of us, consider “traveling” with your taste buds.
 Explore different cultures by experimenting with their cuisine and flavors.
 You can turn it into a whole experience by creating a culture-specific dish and playing some of the traditional music in the background.
 This month we are taking you to Latin America, Asia, the Middle East, and Africa, so buckle up.

 The recipes for Tacos Two Ways, Cilantro Lime Crema, and Cabbage Shakshuka are below.
-The Keto Tortillas, Shredded Brussels Sprouts Bowl recipe, and many more based on the Bredesen Protocol and Apollo Health’s KetoFLEX 12/3 Nutritional Guidelines are available to members of the ReVERSE monthly subscription program.
+The Keto Tortillas, Shredded Brussels Sprouts Bowl recipe, and many more based on the Bredesen Protocol and Apollo Health’s KetoFLEX 12/3 Nutritional Guidelines are available to members of the ReCODE monthly subscription program.

 Tacos Two Ways